 Global Health Resource Toolkit

 Global health covers a range of health-related issues, including disease outbreaks, nutrition, and environmental health.
 With the recent outbreak of COVID-19 (Coronavirus), consider conducting health related programming at your Space in coordination with your U.S. Embassy or Consulate.
-This Global Health Resource Toolkit (PDF 993 KB) provides links to lesson plans, articles, videos, and games, as well as the DIY Smithsonian Outbreak exhibit , which can …
+This Global Health Resource Toolkit provides links to lesson plans, articles, videos, and games, as well as the DIY Smithsonian Outbreak exhibit , which can …

 Read More»